Quantcast

 6. Remove Stressors from Your Space

-Stress is never good for anyone, but if you're wanting to get pregnant any time soon, you definitely need to make de-stressing a top priority.
+Stress is never good for anyone, but if you want to get pregnant any time soon, you definitely need to make de-stressing a top priority.
 The reasons why are almost countless.
-For now, I'll just say that I once read an article that stated 1) women who are stressed out tend to produce high levels of the stress-monitoring enzyme alpha-amylase which can make it almost 30 percent harder to conceive and 2) the more stressed you are, the less sex you may want to have and, as you well know, sex is important to the conceiving process.
-That's why, during this very fragile time, it's important to cultivate clear boundaries, to get lots of rest and to downsize your life in areas where you know, without a doubt, can trigger you to have feelings of stress, worry or anxiety—whether it's a person, place, thing or idea.
+For now, I'll just say that I once read an article that stated 1) women who are stressed out tend to produce high levels of the stress-monitoring enzyme alpha-amylase which can make it almost 30 percent harder to conceive, and 2) the more stressed you are, the less sex you may want to have and, as you well know, sex is important to the conceiving process.
+That's why, during this very fragile time, it's important to cultivate clear boundaries, get lots of rest, and downsize your life in areas where you know, without a doubt, can trigger you to have feelings of stress, worry or anxiety—whether it's a person, place, thing or idea.

 7. Watch Your Weight